FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - **"Sync-drift"**: Temporary will alignment that predictably disperses
 - **"Anchor-node"**: Individuals who stabilize group will dynamics
-- **"Flutter-match"**: High-energy but unstable will coalescence
+- **"Flutter-match"**: High-energy but unstable will coalescence (This is AI generated, actually useful neologism xD Plenty of useful ai generated content in these documents (I have used basically all kinds))

 **Computational Utility Space**:
 - **"Compute-dense"**: Pathways with high calculation per network hop
-- **"Trust-gradient"**: The rate of trust change across network boundaries
+- **"Trust-gradient"**: The rate of trust change across network boundaries (g for geometry)
+- **"Trust-tradient"**: The rate of trust change across time (t for temporal)
-- **"Latency-shadow"**: Hidden delays that cascade through systems
+- **"Latency-shadow"**: Hidden delays that cascade through systems (and persons)?
 - **"Burst-ready"**: Resources optimized for sudden demand spikes

 **Trust Network Space**: